cooklang/cooklang-org/content/cli/help.md

 # `$ cook --help`

 ```
-Usage: cook COMMAND
+Usage: cook [OPTIONS] COMMAND

 A toolkit for command-line interaction with cooklang text files

+Options:
+  -aisle        Specify an aisle.conf file to override shopping list default settings
+  -units        Specify a units.conf file to override units default settings
+  -inflection   Specify an inflection.conf file to override default inflection settings

 Commands:
   recipe	     	   Manage recipes and recipe files
   shopping-list	   Create a shopping list
-  community			Pull recipes from the community recipe repository
+  fetch 			     Pull recipes from the community recipe repository
   server			     Run a webserver to serve your recipes on the web
   version			     Show the CookCLI version information

 Run `cook COMMAND --help` for more information on a command.
 ```